dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

       AZURE_LOCATION: $(AZURE_LOCATION)
 ```

-## Create the repository and pipeline
+## Create the Azure DevOps repository and pipeline

 The Azure Developer CLI enables you to automatically create CICD pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also create an Azure Pipelines repository for your app if it doesn't exist already.